openharmony/docs/en/device-dev/get-code/sourcecode-acquire.md

 ### When to Use<a name="section26661067443"></a>

 If OpenHarmony is new to you, sample solutions are helpful to your development.
-You can obtain an open-source distribution from [DevEco Marketplace](https://repo.harmonyos.com/#/en/home), or customize a distribution by adding or deleting bundles of an open-source distribution.
-Then use the **hpm-cli** tool to download and install the bundles and compilation toolchain on your local PC.
+You can obtain an open-source distribution from [DevEco Marketplace](https://repo.harmonyos.com/#/en/home), or customize a distribution by adding or deleting components of an open-source distribution.
+Then use the **hpm-cli** tool to download and install the components and compilation toolchain on your local PC.

 ### Prerequisites<a name="section17544943123315"></a>